Private Internet Access

-Private Internet Access (PIA) is a personal VPN service that allows users to connect to multiple locations.
+Private Internet Access (PIA) is a commercial virtual private network (VPN) service provider operated by Kape Technologies.
+Founded in 2010 by entrepreneur Andrew Lee under the parent organization London Trust Media, the service was originally created to prevent Internet Relay Chat (IRC) channels from exposing user IP addresses.
 In 2018, former Mt.
-Gox CEO Mark Karpelès was named chief technology officer of PIA's parent company, London Trust Media, despite his criminal conviction for defrauding MtGox and its users.
-In November 2019, Private Internet Access was acquired by UK-based Kape Technologies.
+Gox CEO Mark Karpelès was appointed as the chief technology officer of PIA's parent company, a corporate decision that drew public attention due to his prior financial legal history in Japan.
+The company has since grown into a major international privacy software provider, expanding its footprint across North America and global markets following its acquisition by Kape Technologies in November 2019.

 Company

 The CEO of Private Internet Access (and its parent company, London Trust Media, Inc.) is Ted Kim.
 The company was founded by Andrew Lee.
 Lee started the company PIA because he wanted a way to prevent Internet Relay Chat from revealing IP addresses.

 On November 18, 2019, Private Internet Access announced that it would be merged into Kape Technologies, which operates three competing VPN services, CyberGhost, ExpressVPN and ZenMate.
 Some users objected to the acquisition, as Kape (under its former name, Crossrider) previously developed browser toolbars bundled with potentially unwanted programs.